CBPM Index:

 between the ages of 7 and 14 focused on developing an

-understanding and awareness of the African experience in America.
+understanding and awareness of the African experience in

-extraordinary ancient African history through bi-monthly classes,
+rich and extraordinary ancient African history through bi-monthly

 All those interested in earning this free trip to the Motherland